 Imagine if your phone number changed every time you changed location, this is how IP (Internet Protocol) addresses work in their current form.
 Alternatively, LISP provides a unique End Point Identifier (EID), that allows one to have a consistent address, even when roaming between networks.

-Peer Discovery is a concept that is required for an effective and truly decentralized network.
+Peer Discovery is a concept required for an effective and truly decentralized network.
 Nodes must be available to their peers by being able to accept incoming connection requests.
-Though this is not a novel concept, it is seldom achieved as the node or a device is usually behind a NAT (Network Address Translator), which generally leads to only 10% of peers being accessible or discovered.
+Though this is not a novel concept, it is seldom achieved as the node or a device is usually behind a NAT (Network Address Translator), that generally leads to only 10% of peers being accessible or discovered.
 LISP handles NAT traversal differently to software such as UPnP, resulting in higher levels of node availability.
-Therefore, the Nexus network will rely less on ‘seed nodes’ to relay messages, creating a distributed network topology.
+Therefore, the Nexus network will rely less on ‘seed nodes’ to relay messages, creating a truly distributed network topology.

 Multicast is important for blockchain scaling, because it routes packets in constant time O(1).
 This can be likened to a speaker making one speech to an entire group of people, whereas Unicast, the speaker tells one person, who tells the next person, and so on.

 Another crucial use case for LISP is its role in the sharding of data within the 3D Chain, where it will be used to translate database indexes into usable and routable IPs.
 This will result in the network becoming one entirely accessible global database.